 On December 22, 2017, the President signed into law the tax legislation known as the Tax Cuts and Jobs Act (the 2017 Tax Act).
-Consistent with Securities and Exchange Commission (SEC) Staff Accounting Bulletin No. 118, the Company completed its analysis of certain aspects of the 2017 Tax Act in the prior year and recorded provisional amounts for those items for which the accounting was not complete as of December 31, 2017.
-The US tax legislation significantly altered the tax landscape by reducing the corporate federal tax rate to 21% from 35% effective January 1, 2018, and shifting to a partial territorial tax system versus a worldwide system among other changes.
-Deferred tax assets and liabilities expected to reverse in 2018 and beyond have been remeasured using the corporate income tax rate that was enacted on the balance sheet date and will apply for future financial years.
-For the year ended December 31, 2017, the remeasurement of deferred tax assets and liabilities resulted in a deferred tax benefit of \$254,946, which was recognized in tax expense affecting profit and loss.
-As of December 31, 2018, the Company has completed its analysis of these provisional items and recorded an additional deferred tax benefit of \$41,778 which has been recognized in the tax expense effecting profit and loss.
+Consistent with Securities and Exchange Commission (SEC) Staff Accounting Bulletin No. 118, the Company completed its analysis of certain aspects of the 2017 Tax Act for the year ended December 31, 2018 and recorded provisional amounts for those items for which the accounting was not complete as of December 31, 2017.
+The Company completed its analysis of these provisional items in 2018 and recorded an additional deferred tax benefit of \$41,778, which has been recognized in the tax expense effecting profit and loss.